enel-gdh-educational/katacoda-scenarios/docker/part1/step6.md

 We don't bind the container's port with a host's port, so we can't communicate with the app from the host.

-Now open a shell in it: `docker exec -it my-app bash` and try to call health endpoint.
+Now open a shell in it: `docker exec -it my-app bash`{{execute}} and send a request to the health endpoint.

 It works!
 Because we are executing commands from inside the container!
+Actually, opening a shell in a running container is a very useful and common operation, expecially at debug time.
+So, keep in mind this trick!